bbauska/meta-react-basics/README.md

 You have now learned about the scope of things you will cover in this course.

-By the end of this module you will be able to:
+By the end of this module (four) you will be able to:

 -   Synthesize the skills from this course to create and style a React component.